-Giant vinegaroons are a type of arachnid and thus have two body segments, the cephalothorax and the abdomen and 8 pairs of legs, and 8 eyes.
-The eyes are located on the cephalothorax, 3 on the left side, 3 on the right, and two in front.
+Giant vinegaroons are a type of arachnid and thus have two body segments (the cephalothorax and the abdomen), 8 pairs of legs, and 8 eyes.
+The eyes are located on the cephalothorax-- 3 on the left side, 3 on the right, and two in front.
 Despite having 8 eyes, their vision is poor.
-The first pair of legs, called antenniforms, are long and thin, and used as sensory organs while the other 3 pairs are used for walking.
+The first pair of legs, called antenniforms, are long and thin, and used as sensory organs, while the other 3 pairs are used for walking.
 Giant vinegaroons are whip scorpions, which is like a scorpion without the stinging tail.
 Instead, they have a flagellum.
 The overall color ranges from reddish-brown to dark brown.
 Females typically have a wider body and smaller pedipalps than males.

 Within the genus Mastigoproctus, there are 15 species.
 The Giant vinegaroon, M. giganteus, has a total of 3 subspecies, all found in North America.
 Vinegaroons are also referred to as whip scorpions, though they are more closely related to spiders than scorpions.
 Another synonymous common name for this species is “grampus.”

 The giant vinegaroon can spray a substance composed of acetic acid from a glad at the base of the flagellum.
 This is how it gets the name vinegaroon.
-The spray is an irritant that will linger in the air, and the giant vinegaroon has accurate aim.
+The spray is an irritant that will linger in the air.
+The giant vinegaroon has accurate aim.
 It will only spray when it is physically touched.

 Not much is known about the distribution and home range of giant vinegaroons.

-This carnivorous arachnid eats slugs, worms, and as well as insects such as crickets, termites, and cockroaches.
+This carnivorous arachnid eats slugs, worms, and insects such as crickets, termites, and cockroaches.